samsdogjack/samsdogjack/README.md

 - 👋 Hi, I’m @samsdogjack
 - 👀 I’m interested in ...
-Everything
+All things computer and coding related.
 - 🌱 I’m currently learning ...
-Software Development
+Software Development/Engineering.
 - 💞️ I’m looking to collaborate on ...
-I am open to all kinds of projects
+I am open to all kinds of projects.
 - 📫 How to reach me ... shanespillman@gmail.com

 <!---